DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 The code above calls a helper function make_list_country_names().
 In this function, a list containing the official country names was simply created by copying and pasting the names from the website list into VSCode, then wrapping each in quotations.
 Then, by highlighting and using the command Join Lines from the VSCode commands, they were all fit onto lines within the 80-character limit and following PEP8 format.
 Leading and trailing whitespaces were carefully checked when wrapping in quotations to confirm they weren't present to prevent further inconsistencies.
 - The reasoning behind this is to later see which values in 'Country Name' column match.
 The ones that don't match will most likely be the groupings and will be displayed later to help make a decision on whether to remove them.
-- This method also ensures perfect format as no whitespaces are present, and, because these were the officially recognised namings on the World Data Bank website, it can be safely assumed there are no special characters or spelling errors present.
+- This method also ensures perfect format as no whitespaces are present, and, because these were the officially recognised names on the World Data Bank website, it can be safely assumed there are no special characters or spelling errors present.

 **That helper function `make_list_country_names()` is shown below:**
 ```